 After this you’ll be ready to make your first flight.
 Initially your flights will be small; maybe three or four feet above the ground but the flights will increase in height as the day progresses.
 By the end of your first day you could be making flights where you’re 50 ft above the ground.

-(All equipment and BHPA membership provided)
+All equipment and BHPA but membership required

 Getting Started - Elementary Pilot (EP) syllabus